 They can go over 10 ft tall and these look fantastic in large rooms, hallways, within offices and anywhere else that can cater for their size and caring needs.

 4. Areca Palm

 The areca palm, also known as the butterfly and golden cane palm is the most popular grown indoor plant.
 It can go up to a height of 8 ft.
-All plants clean air borne toxins for us to breath in healthier oxygen, but palms was named as one of the best air purifying plants, after a scientific clean air study was completed by Wolverton and Nasa.
+All plants clean airborne toxins for us to breathe in healthier oxygen, but palms were named as one of the best air purifying plants after a scientific clean air study was completed by Wolverton and Nasa.